1988 Pakistan Air Force C-130B crash: Journalistic investigation

-Journalist and author Mohammed Hanif, who became head of Urdu-language service at BBC, told American journalist Dexter Filkins that, while working in London after 1996, he "became consumed" with determining how Zia was killed.
+Journalist and author Mohammed Hanif, who became head of the BBC's Urdu-language service, told American journalist Dexter Filkins that, while working in London after 1996, he "became consumed" with determining how Zia was killed.
 Hanif "made phone calls and researched the lives of those around Zia", attempting to assess possible perpetrators—"the C.I.A., the Israelis, the Indians, the Soviets, rivals inside the Army".
 He stated he was "met with silence".
 "No one would talk—not Zia's wife, not the Ambassador's wife, no one in the Army....
 I realized, there's no way in hell I'll ever find out."
 Hanif later wrote the novel A Case of Exploding Mangoes which humorously describes four assassinations all occurring simultaneously.
 The possible assassins are a senior Pakistani Army officer, a Trade Union on behalf of a murder official, a crow on behalf of a blind woman imprisoned for fornication after a rape and the son of an army officer killed by Zia.